How to secure your WordPress site!

 - Update all plugins to the latest versions More information, This is very important for security and functionality.

 - Upgrade your WordPress Theme to the latest version.
-All modifications should be made in a child theme, allowing your to always use the latest version of the ‘parent’ theme.
+All modifications to your theme should be made in a child theme, allowing you to always use the latest version of the ‘parent’ theme.

 - Monitor your site to be notified if the site is ‘down’.
-We use Monitis: More information
+We use iThemes Sync.

 - Backup all WordPress, plugin and theme files to an external location: More Information